thijnmens/robogripper/conf/README.md

 .install files can't be opened normally through an IDE such as notepad or vscode, they have to first be converted into a zip/rar and then extracted.

+# Structure

+Functions are defined and split into their respective files.

+An actions list script (action_script) runs through the actions, which can be re-ordered and assigned.
+The home position defines the angularity  of the base

-# Specifics and how to read the code
+## Specifics and how to read the code
 There are a few different functions used on how the movement is implemented, namely:

 - movej: used to reach a specific pose by reaching specific joint positions.